 Public Benefit Provision

-- Acknowledge that by attending LEH, pupils receive a privileged education, and that privilege comes with responsibiliy;
+- Acknowledge that by attending LEH, pupils receive an outstanding education, which brings with it responsibility to society;

-- Instil a culture of participation in the service of the community, locally, nationally and internationally;
+- Inculcate a culture of participation in the service of the community, locally, nationally and internationally;

-- Raise pupils' awareness of issues which concern those less fortunate than themselves, challenging their perceptions of others;
+- Raise pupils' awareness of issues which challenge their perceptions of others;

 - Provide opportunities for pupils to engage in activities with members of the local community, in particular school children and the elderly;

 - Provide a stimulating extra-curricular programme which embraces engagement with national and international bodies;

 - Engage the whole school in charitable giving;